juliovalerog/HeadofData101_ESP/README.md

-# HeadOfData101
+﻿# HeadOfData101

 Repository for the Head of Data 101 course (Albert School).
-End-to-end project focused on web scraping, data cleaning, building a BigQuery star schema, and running regression analysis on AutoScout24 car listings.
+End-to-end project focused on web scraping, data cleaning, building a BigQuery star schema, and running regression and classification analysis on AutoScout24 car listings.

 ## Project flow